-At Serenity Massage Therapy Abilene, we offer several modalities of massage.
+At Serenity Massage Therapy Abilene, we have several massage therapists that offer different modalities of massage and electric lift massage tables in all of our treatment rooms so that our therapists are better able to address all of your issues.
 If you are unsure of the type of massage you should schedule, please call us and we will be happy to help you choose the right service for you.
-Not all of our therapists offer all modalities or types of massage so it is important to schedule the type of massage you need.
 Schedule online today by clicking the Book Now Button

 ALL SERVICES ARE BY APPOINTMENT ONLY